MPSAirties/airties-elk-docker/docs/index.md

 	where `logstash-beats.crt` is the name of the file containing Logstash's self-signed certificate.

-### Additional tips <a name="general-troubleshooting"></a>

-If the suggestions given above don't solve your issue, then you should have a look at:

-- Your log-emitting client's logs.

-- ELK's logs, by `docker exec`'ing into the running container (see [Creating a dummy log entry](#creating-dummy-log-entry)), turning on stdout log (see [plugins-outputs-stdout](https://www.elastic.co/guide/en/logstash/current/plugins-outputs-stdout.html)), and checking Logstash's logs (located in `/var/log/logstash`), Elasticsearch's logs (in `/var/log/elasticsearch`), and Kibana's logs (in `/var/log/kibana`).

-	Note that ELK's logs are rotated daily and are deleted after a week, using logrotate.
-You can change this behaviour by overwriting the `elasticsearch`, `logstash` and `kibana` files in `/etc/logrotate.d`.

-## Reporting issues <a name="reporting-issues"></a>

-**Important** – For _non-Docker-related_ issues with Elasticsearch, Kibana, and Elasticsearch, report the issues on the appropriate [Elasticsearch](https://github.com/elastic/elasticsearch), [Logstash](https://github.com/elastic/logstash), or [Kibana](https://github.com/elastic/kibana) GitHub repository.

-You can report issues with this image using [GitHub's issue tracker](https://github.com/spujadas/elk-docker/issues) (please avoid raising issues as comments on Docker Hub, if only for the fact that the notification system is broken at the time of writing so there's a fair chance that I won't see it for a while).

-Bearing in mind that the first thing I'll need to do is reproduce your issue, please provide as much relevant information (e.g. logs, configuration files, what you were expecting and what you got instead, any troubleshooting steps that you took, what _is_ working) as possible for me to do that.

-[Pull requests](https://github.com/spujadas/elk-docker/pulls) are also welcome if you have found an issue and can solve it.

-## Breaking changes <a name="breaking changes"></a>

-Here is the list of breaking changes that may have side effects when upgrading to later versions of the ELK image:

-- **`path.repo`**

-	*Applies to tags: after `623`.*

-	Elasticsearch's `path.repo` parameter is predefined as `/var/backups` in `elasticsearch.yml` (see [Snapshot and restore](#snapshot-restore)).

-- **Version 6**

-	*Applies to tags: `600` and later.*

-	Breaking changes are introduced in version 6 of [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/6.x/breaking-changes.html), [Logstash](https://www.elastic.co/guide/en/logstash/6.x/breaking-changes.html), and [Kibana](https://www.elastic.co/guide/en/kibana/6.x/breaking-changes.html).

-- **`ES_HEAP_SIZE` and `LS_HEAP_SIZE`**

-	*Applies to tags: `502` to `522`.*

-	Overriding the `ES_HEAP_SIZE` and `LS_HEAP_SIZE` environment variables has no effect on the heap size used by Elasticsearch and Logstash (see issue [#129](https://github.com/spujadas/elk-docker/issues/129)).

-- **Elasticsearch home directory**

-	*Applies to tags: `502` and later.*

-	Elasticsearch is no longer installed from the `deb` package (which attempts, in version 5.0.2, to modify system files that aren't accessible from a container); instead it is installed from the `tar.gz` package.

-	As a consequence, Elasticsearch's home directory is now `/opt/elasticsearch` (was `/usr/share/elasticsearch`).

-- **Version 5**

-	*Applies to tags: `es500_l500_k500` and later.*

-	Breaking changes are introduced in version 5 of [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/5.0/breaking-changes.html), [Logstash](https://www.elastic.co/guide/en/logstash/5.0/breaking-changes.html), and [Kibana](https://www.elastic.co/guide/en/kibana/5.0/breaking-changes.html).

 - **Private keys in PKCS#8 format**

 	*Applies to tags: `es240_l240_k460` and `es241_l240_k461`.*